-Chile is the world's favorite destination for hiking because of the jewels of trails it has from north to south.
-Although the selection was not easy, together with @jesuossandon and @mapascompass -authors of Trekking Guides for Chile and Santiago by @columbia_chile-, we made a selection of the best trails to hike and enjoy throughout Chile this summer.
+Chile is the world's favorite destination for hiking because of the jewels of treks it has from north to south.
+Although the selection was not easy, together with @jesuossandon and @mapascompass -authors of Trekking Guides for Chile and Santiago by @columbia_chile-, we made a selection of the best trekking and trails to hike and enjoy throughout Chile this summer.

 PAN DE AZÚCAR NATIONAL PARK